Smallville season 9: Characters

 Brian Austin Green was cast to portray Metallo for the first two episodes of this season, and made a third appearance in the seventeenth episode in the spring 2010.
-The executive producers also brought in DC Comics character Roulette, portrayed by Steph Song, In an interview Song revealed that she reviewed the character's comic book backstory beforehand, but that she wanted to make it known that the character has her own agenda in the episode.
+The executive producers also brought in DC Comics character Roulette, portrayed by Steph Song.
+In an interview Song revealed that she reviewed the character's comic book backstory beforehand, but that she wanted to make it known that the character has her own agenda in the episode.
 Clarifying, even though Roulette is sent after Oliver by someone else, she always stays "five steps ahead of everyone else".
-Roulette's famous tattoo, a dragon going up her leg and wrapping around her torso, will appear in the episode.
+Roulette's famous tattoo, a dragon going up her leg and wrapping around her torso, appears in the episode.
 Song stated that she spent three days in testing, where the creative team drew the tattoo onto her body and then took pictures of how it appeared before making a transfer with color.
-In addition, there will also be first appearances by the Wonder Twins and Green Arrow's sidekick Speedy.
-Peterson revealed that Smallville's version of Speedy will be the most recent incarnation, Mia Dearden, and is HIV-positive just like her comic book counterpart.
-Souders explains, "She has a sordid past and crosses paths with Oliver [Green Arrow] in some shady places [...]
-But he gives her hope."
-The Wonder Twins, who first appeared in the Super Friends Saturday morning cartoons, will have their traditional abilities of being able to transform into various forms of water and animal life; there will also be a glimpse of the twins' blue monkey Gleek.
+The ninth season introduced the Wonder Twins and Green Arrow's sidekick Speedy.
+Smallville's version of Speedy is Mia Dearden and is HIV-positive just like her comic book counterpart.
+Souders explained that she has a sordid past and crosses paths with Oliver (Green Arrow) in some shady places, but he gives her a hope.
+The Wonder Twins, who first appeared in the Super Friends Saturday morning cartoons, have their traditional abilities of being able to transform into various forms of water and animal life.
+The twins' blue monkey Gleek appears as a decoration on Jayna's cellphone, with his laugh being the ringtone.